-From a functional standpoint, the Circulation Desk is the key feature of the south wing of the second floor.
-As the name implies, this area handles the circulation of library materials.
+From a functional standpoint, the Library Service Desk is the key feature of the south wing of the second floor.
+This area handles the circulation of library materials.
 Among other things, you can check-out/return books, check on reserved items, get change, and pick up items you may have ordered via interlibrary loan.

-We know none of you taking this tour will have to worry about doing so, but, if someone you know needs to pay a fine or fee, this can also be taken care of at the Circulation Desk.
+We know none of you taking this tour will have to worry about doing so, but, if someone you know needs to pay a fine or fee, this can also be taken care of at the Library Service Desk.